 Service coordination is another term for “case management.”
 This service is provided by an employee of the regional center who often has a background in social work.
-Service coordination is the first and most fundamental of the services that clients receive through regional centers.
-It is the means through which client/family needs are identified, and specific resources for meeting those needs explored and accessed, so that the person served by RCOC receives the necessary supports to live safely and with dignity in the community.
+Service coordination is the first and most fundamental of the services that individuals and families receive through regional centers.
+It is the means through which needs are identified, and specific resources for meeting those needs explored and accessed – all with the goal of ensuring that the person with disabilities receives the necessary supports to live safely and with dignity in the community.

-What are “generic resources,” and why do regional centers refer clients to them?
+What are “generic resources,” and why do regional centers refer people to them?

-Some supports and services are provided to RCOC clients and families by public agencies mandated to serve the general public, or through community organizations – these are often referred to as “generic resources.”
+Some supports and services are provided to the individuals RCOC serves by public agencies mandated to serve the general public, or through community organizations – these are often referred to as “generic resources.”
 One example would be the public schools, which are required to provide educational services to all children, including those with developmental disabilities.
-Another example would be Medi-Cal and Medicare, which provide healthcare to the poor and elderly, including many regional center clients.
+Another example would be Medi-Cal (called CalOptima in Orange County) and Medicare, which provide healthcare to the poor and elderly, including many of those regional centers serve.

-The Lanterman Act names regional centers the “payor of last resort” and specifically mandates them to exhaust all other possible sources of funding and needed services – including generic resources and private medical insurance — before it spends regional center dollars to purchase services on behalf of clients and families.
+The Lanterman Act names regional centers the “payor of last resort” and specifically mandates them to exhaust all other possible sources of funding and needed services – including generic resources and private medical insurance — before it spends regional center dollars to purchase services on behalf of people with developmental disabilities and their families.